stakpak/paks/README.md

 ## What is Paks?

-Paks is a CLI-first package manager for [Agent Skills](https://agentskills.io) — reusable instruction sets that enhance AI coding agents like Claude Code, Cursor, GitHub Copilot, Goose, and more.
+Paks is a CLI-first package manager for [Agent Skills](https://agentskills.io) — reusable instruction sets that enhance AI coding agents like Stakpak, Claude Code, Cursor, OpenCode, GitHub Copilot, Goose, and more.

 **The CLI** is your primary interface for:
 - 🛠️ **Creating** new skills with proper structure